zama-ai/terraform-mpc-modules/modules/mpc-party/README.md

 - **🏗️ Complete Infrastructure**: Deploys S3 storage, IAM roles, EKS node groups, RDS database, and Kubernetes resources
 - **🔐 Security First**: Built-in IRSA (IAM Roles for Service Accounts) support for secure AWS access
-- **🔒 Nitro Enclaves**: Full support for AWS Nitro Enclaves with KMS integration
+- **🔒 Nitro Enclaves**: Full support for AWS Nitro Enclaves with KMS integration (for securing mpc computations)
-- **📦 S3 Storage**: Automated setup of public and private S3 buckets with proper policies
+- **📦 S3 Storage**: Automated setup of public and private S3 buckets with proper policies (for storing key materials and configuration)
-- **🗄️ Database Support**: Optional RDS PostgreSQL instance with security groups and secret management
+- **🗄️ Database Support**: Optional RDS PostgreSQL instance with security groups and secret management (for kms-connector application, not required during the first phase of the MPC deployment)
-- **🌍 Region Enforcement**: Network environment-based region validation (testnet/mainnet)
-- **🔑 Secret Management**: AWS Secrets Manager integration for database credentials
-- **⚙️ Configurable**: Extensive customization options for all components
-- **🏷️ Well-Labeled**: Comprehensive tagging and labeling for resource management

 ## Architecture